What to visit in Annecy ?

 Lac Annecy - Monica-Dalmasso

-Must-do water activities
+Essential water activities

-Beaches for a relaxing time by the water
+Beaches for relaxing moments by the water

 Plage du lac d'Annecy